-15 Subtle Signs You're Eating Too Many Processed Foods
+15 Subtle Signs You're Eating Too Much Junk Food

-Bagel and cream cheese for breakfast, salami on white for lunch, blueberry muffin for a snack, and frozen chicken pot pie for dinner: What's wrong with this picture?
-Besides the fact that your calorie count might be too high, all of these foods are highly-processed.
+A bagel with cream cheese for breakfast.
+Salami on white bread for lunch.
+A blueberry muffin for a snack, followed by frozen chicken pot pie for dinner.
+What's wrong with this picture?
+Besides the fact that your calorie count might be too high, all of these foods are highly processed.
 Here's what you need to know about processed foods, including subtle signs that you're eating too many of them.
-For more advice on how to change your diet, read up on 20 Weird Reasons Why You’re Gaining Weight Fast.

 Processed foods are those that have undergone any level of alterations once they're plucked from nature—commonly freezing, canning, baking, or drying.
-"It's food that's been changed or made a bit different from its natural form," says nutritionist Torey Armul, RD, a spokesperson for the Academy of Nutrition and Dietetics (AND).
+"It's food that's been changed or made a bit different from its natural form," says Torey Armul, R.D., a spokesperson for the Academy of Nutrition and Dietetics (AND).

 When most of us think of processed foods, however, we're thinking of highly-processed stuff, like sodas, cookies, and candy, that simply don't exist in nature and are slapped together in a factory.
 "Highly-processed foods tend to be made of too many of the wrong ingredients, like white flours, white sugars, and unhealthy fats.
 And they tend to have additives that increase fat, sodium, and sugar levels to increase shelf life or palatability," says Armul.

-While nutritionists won't put a number on the max amount of processed foods you should eat in a day or week, they universally recommend making a majority of your meals and snacks whole, natural foods.
+While experts won't put a number on the maximum amount of processed foods you should eat in a day or week, they recommend making a majority of your meals and snacks whole, natural foods.
 That means loading up on fresh fruits and veggies, lean protein, nuts, beans, and legumes.
 "I would say one processed food a meal is a place to start," says Armul.
-Not sure if you're eating way too much packaged stuff?
-Here are 15 subtle signs that you might be eating too many processed foods.
+Not sure if you're eating way too much of the packaged stuff?
+Here are 15 side effects of processed food to look out for.

 All of that excess salt intake inevitably leads to water retention—i.e. bloating and swelling—which tends to pool in your hands, ankles, and feet.
 "Sodium removes water from the cells where it's needed, and it collects in these other areas," says Armul.